-As the level of the complexity of the organisms increase, their immunity also becomes more extensive.
+As the organisms’ complexity level increases, their immunity also becomes more extensive.
 Humans, for example, have various cells in the body which act to help deter the presence of pathogens.

 Coming from the two Greek words “makro” and “phagein” which mean “big” and “to eat” respectively, macrophages are large and specialized cells for destroying and engulfing foreign bodies.
 Check out the complete history of immunology and its timeline here.